 But even if you don’t live near a major city, don’t worry.
 Immersive art is becoming more accessible thanks to traveling exhibitions and digital platforms.
 Keep an eye out for pop-up installations in your area—these are often temporary but incredibly popular.
 Some installations even tour different cities, so you might find one coming near you.

-One tip I always give: make sure you’re prepared before you visit an immersive installation.
+Make sure you’re prepared before you visit an immersive installation.
 Wear comfortable shoes—because trust me, you’ll want to wander around and take it all in.
 And don’t forget your phone or camera, because chances are, you’ll want to capture the experience and share it.
 But here’s the thing—don’t get so caught up in taking photos that you forget to actually experience the art.
 Take a moment to put down the phone and immerse yourself in the sensory world around you.

 If you can’t make it to a physical installation, the good news is that many immersive experiences are now available digitally through virtual reality (VR) and augmented reality (AR) platforms.
 Some museums offer virtual tours of their exhibitions, and you can even explore certain immersive art installations online.
 It’s not quite the same as being there in person, but it’s still an exciting way to engage with the art.